 For the Salmon Cakes

-- 7 ounces Salmon – cooked Leftover, pouches or canned (add salt and pepper if needed)
+- 7 ounces Salmon – cooked Leftover, cooked

 - 1 egg (Don't have an egg?
 Substitute 2-3 heaping tbsp mayo instead!)

 - 12 Ritz or Club (stack sized) crackers (Gently crushed.
 Leave some chunks.
 Add one or two more if the mixture is too wet)